amyhupe/amyhupe.co.uk/src/speaking.md

 As with my work, a strong theme of the talks I give is inclusivity and human-centeredness.

-With that in mind, I prioritise speaking at events where the origanisers have made a clear effort to recruit a diverse lineup of speakers and to support people from all backgrounds to attend.
+With that in mind, I prioritise speaking at events where the organisers have made a clear effort to recruit a diverse lineup of speakers and to support people from all backgrounds to attend.

 I will not participate in any panels or speak at any events with all-white lineups.